gunwook/simple_player_view/README.md

-# Simple_player_view is a library of videos and music.
+# Simple_player_view is a simple video and music player.

 ## 1. Download